mackenzie hodgson logo cog

 After a stuttering start in the MotoGP era of racing, Yamaha has become one of the major players again in the world championships.
 The company pulled a masterstroke by luring Valentino Rossi to ride their previously uncompetitive YZR-M1 in 2004.
 The Italian rewarded them by winning first time out and taking four titles between 2004 and 2009.
 Spaniard Jorge Lorenzo added three further championship wins between 2010 and 2015.

-Yamaha has also been a major player in the off-road scene with the YZ series of motocross bikes, as well as in the Dakar rally.
+Yamaha has also been a major player in the off-road scene with the YZ series of motocross bikes, as well as in the Dakar Rally.

 After a few years in the doldrums, Yamaha is back at the top of its game and making everything from entry level scooters to the latest YZF-R1M superbike.